 - “Atlantic Peripheries: Diplomacy, War and Spanish-French Interactions in Hispaniola, 1660s-1690s,” in The Atlantic World, 1450-1800 [link], eds.
 D’Maris Coffman, Adrian Leonard, and William O’Reilly (New York: Routledge, 2014).

 - “Contraband Trade and the Moral Economy of Hispaniola.”
 SECOLAS 2017, Chapel Hill, NC.

 - Guest presenter, “Contrabando, diplomacia y guerra en la Frontera Imperial de la Española en la segunda mitad del siglo XVII” Departamento de Historia de América, Universidad de Sevilla, Sevilla, Spain, June 2015.

 - Presenter, “Serving the King While Serving Oneself: Royal Officials, Local Smugglers, and Contraband Culture in Santo Domingo, 1630s-1660s.”
 Association of Caribbean Historians Annual Meeting, Nassau, Bahamas, May 2015.

 - My research focuses on Spanish Caribbean societies during the seventeenth century.
 I am interested in the role that Spanish societies played in the forging of a Caribbean world caught in between the competing imperial agendas of the expanding European powers of the day, namely England, France, and the United Provinces.
-My current book project, provisionally entitled At the Edge of Empire: Social and Political Defiance in Hispaniola, 1580-1697, explores how the residents of Santo Domingo transcended their marginal location and status within the Spanish colonial world and took advantage of the intense imperial competition that engulfed the Caribbean during the seventeenth century, with the arrival of Northern European settlers.
+My current book project, provisionally entitled Smuggling at the Edge of Empire: Social and Political Defiance in Hispaniola, 1580-1697, explores how the residents of Santo Domingo transcended their marginal location and status within the Spanish colonial world and took advantage of the intense imperial competition that engulfed the Caribbean during the seventeenth century, with the arrival of Northern European settlers.